National Public Housing Museum: Exhibits, collections and programming

 The mission of the museum is to “promote, interpret, and propel housing as a human right”.
 This mission manifests in the museum’s oral history-focused approach to storytelling and community development and programming.
 The museum’s exhibitions and collections include an archive of oral histories of public housing residents, three restored apartments of three diverse (One Russian Jewish, one Italian-American, and one African American) families that lived in the public housing based on the oral histories of Inez Medor, members of the Rizzi family, and Rev. Marshall Hatch Sr., and a community space for discussion and interpretation.
 One unit includes a presentation on redlining, with visuals by local shadow-puppet theater Manual Cinema and a script by Princeton University scholar Keeanga-Yamahtta Taylor.
 Eight current public housing residents serve as museum "ambassadors" to lead education programs and guide tours.

 The "REC Room" exhibit features records by musicians who lived in public housing, including Jimi Hendrix, Bobby Brown, Elvis Presley, Barbra Streisand and members of the Wu-Tang Clan, many of which were donated by co-curator DJ Spinderella, a founding member of Salt-N-Pepa who is also a former public housing resident.

 Another exhibit highlights the American sitcom Good Times, which was set in Chicago's Cabrini-Green public housing development.
 This exhibit incorporated input from Cabrini-Green residents as to which episodes would be available to screen.

 Prior to opening, the museum served largely as a “museum in the streets” and hosted events like neighborhood storytelling and poetry readings, beautification projects at the site of the museum, and panels across the country.
 Most recently, National Public Housing Museum has partnered with Oral History Summer School to help train a group of activists, organizers, students, and artists in how to collect and utilize the medium of oral history, while additionally expanding the museum’s archival collection of oral histories.
 The museum has not yet determined if it will devote a significant amount of resources to growing and maintaining a collection.
 As a member of the International Coalition of Sites of Conscience, the museum holds a responsibility to not only historicize its focus but also connect the focus to current struggles and initiatives.

 The museum used the examples of the Apartheid Museum, District Six Museum, the Tenement Museum and the Jane Addams Hull-House Museum as inspiration.
+In December of 2025, the Chicago Tribune designated the museum's staff as Chicagoans of the Year for Museums.